uio-bmi/ligo/docs_source/quickstart.rst

 .. code-block:: console

-  ligo quickstart_repertoire.yaml qickstart_output_repertoire
+  ligo quickstart_repertoire.yaml quickstart_output_repertoire

-All results will be located in qickstart_output_repertoire.
-Note that the output folder (qickstart_output_repertoire) should not exist prior to the run.
+All results will be located in quickstart_output_repertoire.
+Note that the output folder (quickstart_output_repertoire) should not exist prior to the run.

 Step 3: Understanding the output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^